VSnow1988/MyInventory/README.md

 Third enhancement made in CS499, focused on databases.

 ### Known Issues
 When attempting to load these files into Android Studio for viewing, there are many dependency and version issues that could arise.
-'Cannot find R.' - Try Build - clean and rebuild, File - empty the cache and restart, or check Gradle version and known bugs.
+If you come across the notorious 'Cannot find R.': Try Build - clean and rebuild, File - empty the cache and restart, or check Gradle version and known bugs.
 The database upgrade version requires an emulator with Google Play enabled and a security file to access the database.
 This has not been included for obvious reasons.
 You can use your own from your own firebase account if using this as a base or learning project - it will need to be placed in the base app directory.
 If you are a client, interviewer, or collaborator who would like to demo the project in an emulator yourself, I will provide you with security permissions.